-Biosis Pty Ltd was commissioned by MAB Corporation to prepare a Matted Flax-lily Dianella amoena Translocation Plan for the salvage of two plants recorded within the Alliance Business Park at 275 O'Herns Road, Epping.
+Biosis Pty Ltd was commissioned by MAB Corporation (MAB) to prepare a Matted Flax-lily Dianella amoena Translocation Plan for the salvage of 18 plants recorded within the Alliance Business Park (east) at 165 -195 O'Herns Road, Epping.
 The site is proposed to be developed into an industrial estate.